Gauravonthemixx/Predicting-London-Housing-Prices/README.md

 - BeautifulSoup
 - Requests

- Acquiring data for this project required the use of web scraping techniques.
-Python's BeautifulSoup library was primarily used to create a crawler which would go to every page of the historical properties listed in a search for 'London'.
-Information for each listing was collected using the HTML tag structure of the page.
-My scraper ended up traversing ~35,000 individual pages collecting ~350,000 properties along the way!
+To gather data for this project, I employed web scraping techniques, utilizing Python's BeautifulSoup library as the primary tool.
+I developed a crawler that systematically visited each page of historical property listings in a search for properties located in 'London'.
+Data for each listing was extracted using the HTML tag structure of the webpage.
+Remarkably, my scraper traversed approximately 35,000 individual pages, collecting data on approximately 350,000 properties throughout the process!

 <p align="center">
     <img src="assets/zoopla_indexes_2.png" width="300" height=""/>